Welsh law: Law Council of Wales 2019

 The Law Council of Wales was established following recommendations by the independent Commission of Justice in Wales in 2019 which set out the vision of the legal system in Wales.
 The commission was chaired by Lord Thomas of Cwmgiedd, former Lord Chief Justice of England and Wales.
 The council also supports economic development and sustainability of law in Wales.

 The inaugural meeting was planned for November 2021.

 Welsh Law

-Following the devolution of legislative competence to the Senedd in some area of responsibility, it is unlikely that the UK Parliament would draw up legislation in that area without a Legislative Consent Motion being passed by the Senedd to allow them to do so (Welsh Parliament Standing Order 29).

 Devolved legislation

 The Senedd is able to pass laws in any area which is not explicitly reserved by Westminster, subject to a number of general restrictions (such as compatibility with the Human Rights Act).